coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

 - `Identity-based policies`
   - These are attached to an IAM user, group, or role, they are identity based in nature.
   - These policies let you specify what that identity can do (its permissions)
-  -  Identity-based policies can be be [Managed Policies or Inline Policies.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html)
+  -  Identity-based policies can be [Managed Policies or Inline Policies.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html)

 - `Resource-based policies`
   - These are policies that are attached to a resource for example s3, Databases, EC2 e.t.c